 “The health and safety of all Americans must be the first priority, especially right now,” said First Lady Melania Trump.
 “I deeply regret this cancellation, but we need to make difficult decisions in the short-term to ensure a healthy country for the long-term.
 During this time, I encourage everyone to listen to state and local officials, and follow CDC guidelines in order to help protect the health and well-being of everyone.”

-View more about the White House Easter Egg Roll below.
+Learn more about the history of the White House Easter Egg Roll below!

-Opening the 2013 White House Easter Egg Roll
+History of the White House Easter Egg Roll

 The White House Easter Egg Roll officially dates back to 1878 and the presidency of Rutherford B. Hayes, but first-hand accounts suggest that informal festivities began with egg-rolling parties under President Abraham Lincoln.
 Starting in the 1870s, Easter Monday celebrations on the U.S. Capitol’s west grounds grew so popular that President Ulysses S. Grant signed a bill that banned the rolling of eggs on Capitol grounds, citing landscape concerns.